Skip to content

 In addition to the regulatory risks mentioned earlier, businesses may also face other legal and compliance risks following a cross-site scripting attack.

-For example, they might be held accountable for any harm suffered by customers as a result of the attack.
+For example, they might be held accountable for any harm suffered by clients as a result of the attack.
 They may also face scrutiny or penalties from industry bodies or certification authorities.

 Real-life examples of XSS attacks